Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The author and her dog sitting on a bench at the Coastal Rail Fairy Trail

-Pup and I taking a bench break at the trail / Walking the path and spotting the fairy art
+Pup and I are taking a bench break at the trail

-When looking for unique things to do in Carlsbad, look for the hidden fairy doors down the Coastal Rail Trail.
+Looking for one of the most unique things to do in the area?
+Look for the hidden fairy doors down the Coastal Rail Trail.
 The trail is less than a mile long from Tamarack Ave to Oak Ave, and is right near the train tracks.

 This trail is well traversed by dogs, walkers, runners, bikers, and visitors looking for a nice paved and well-maintained path in town.